mongodb/devcenter/README.md

 ## Formatting

 We use [Prettier](https://prettier.io/) in order to keep consistent code styling.
 Run `yarn format:write` to format the code in the project with Prettier.
 Alternatively, if you use VS Code, download the Prettier extension and configure it as your default JS/TS formatter.
 You can then point it to use the rules set out in `.prettierrc` and format on save/type.

-## Lighthouse

-To run [Lighthouse](https://github.com/GoogleChrome/lighthouse-ci) locally Run `yarn ci:lighthouse` in order to output lighthouse scores on the terminal.
-We also have this command run with github actions on every PR.